springcomp/self-hosted-simplelogin/README.md

 should return your domain name.

-**Note** Some providers require PTR configuration to be done from their dashboard and ignore DNS records.
-Please, make sure to properly configure reverse DNS for your domain.
+**Important** Some providers require PTR configuration to be done from their dashboard and ignore DNS records.
+Please, make sure to properly configure reverse DNS lookup for your domain.

 ### DKIM